dvajs/dva/docs/guide/source-code-explore.md

 `react-router-redux` is a middleware for redux (middleware: another practice of the JavaScript proxy pattern for agents that implement methods for dispatch, added or modified during dispatch action), the main functions are:

-> Enhanced the instance of history in the React Router library to allow changes in the history to be reflected in stae.
+> Enhanced the instance of history in the React Router library to allow changes in the history to be reflected in state.

 [github here](https://github.com/reactjs/react-router-redux)